Dusty Strings Harp and Hammered Dulcimer Makers logo(206) 634-1656

 How does it work at the airport?
 You check the harp just like you would a suitcase.
 If it's under 50 pounds, you can expect to pay over-size baggage fees, but not over-weight fees.
 Generally with over-size baggage, there is an area near the ticket counter where you'll drop it off after it's paid for and tagged.
 Depending on where TSA inspections happen at that airport, you may be able to watch them open it, or you may not.
 We've tried to design the case to be as easy as possible to understand, so that TSA won't have trouble closing it back up securely.
 When your flight arrives, you'll pick up the harp at the oversize baggage claim, usually right near the baggage carousel.

 Does the soft case fit inside?
-It's possible, but it will depend on the size of the harp and the thickness of the case.
+Most 34-string harps don't fit with their soft cases on, but it just depends on the size of the harp and the thickness of the case.
 Keep in mind that the under-50-pounds goal is much easier to achieve when the harp is caseless, or clothed in just a thin sheet or dust cover.

 How easy is it to handle?
 The case can be towed along behind or beside you on four wheels, and it basically glides effortlessly.
 It's just like a four-wheeled suitcase.
 You can also tip it up on the two larger wheels and push or pull it like a harp cart or hand truck, which is useful for going up and down stairs or threading your way through a crowd.
 The compact size means it will fit almost anywhere your harp would fit, so you shouldn't need to specify a van when you're calling a taxi.